martinmaksimov/cliomk3-diy-headunit/README.md

 In this spirit, I decided to try and repurpose the original TomTom navigation housing and update its internals with modern components.
 Thus this project was born.
 A lot of people have shown interest in replicating it so I am putting together this guide and I hope people can enjoy their Clios for longer!

-If you have found this useful and enjoy project like this, please consider following Emanuel's adventures and supporting him on Instagram at [@emanuel_the_clio](https://www.instagram.com/emanuel_the_clio/)
+If you have found this useful and enjoy project like this, please consider following Emanuel's adventures and supporting him on Instagram at [@emanuel_the_clio](https://www.instagram.com/emanuel_the_clio/).
+Don't forget to tag him and share your build progress!

 Good luck and happy building!